13th Minnesota Infantry Regiment: Battle of Manila (1898)

 Manila had already been the scene of major U.S operations during the early weeks of the Spanish-American War.
 On May 1, Admiral George Dewey's Asiatic Squadron soundly defeated Patricio Montojo's Pacific Squadron with minimal loss, allowing the Americans to blockade it.
 However, a garrison of 10,000 Spanish troops still defended the city.
 When negotiations for surrender diminished, MacArthur resolved to capture the city by force.

 Under their new Commander, the 13th Minnesota would take its place on the right flank of the army alongside the 23rd U.S Infantry.
-During the course of the action, the right flank quickly became the most embattled. he 23rd U.S had halted, leaving the Minnesotans to advance alone.
+During the course of the action, the right flank quickly became the most embattled.
+The 23rd U.S had halted, leaving the Minnesotans to advance alone.
 The Spanish 73rd Infantry Regiment opposed the Minnesotans with stubborn resistance and inflicted 23 casualties on the 13th Minnesota, more than any other regiment engaged at Manila.
 Captain Oscar Seebach of Company G deployed his men along an open road; the men fired, took cover, and reloaded to shoot again.
 Cpt.
 Seebach would be the highest-ranking Minnesota casualty of the day with a gunshot piercing his lungs and knocking him out.
 Eventually, the Spanish were driven from their defensive positions.
 The battle would be decided as a major U.S victory.
 After the battle, the Minnesotans were placed on Police Duty.
 The day before the assault, hostilities between Spain and the United States had formally ceased.